-- (a) The office of the Chancellor of the California Community Colleges shall, in collaboration with the Academic Senate for California Community Colleges, do both of the following: - (1) Commencing January 1, 2017, begin development of, and each community college district subsequently shall begin adoption and implementation of, Develop a uniform policy to award a pupil who passes an Advanced Placement examination examination, and a pupil who receives a score of four or above on an International Baccalaureate subject examination, course credit for California Intersegmental General Education Transfer Curriculum, California State University General Education Breadth, or local community college general education requirements, as appropriate for the pupil's needs, in a course with subject matter similar to that of the Advanced Placementexamination. examination or the International Baccalaureate subject examination, as is appropriate. - (2) Periodically review and adjust the policy adopted pursuant to subdivision (a) paragraph (1) to align it with policies of other public postsecondary educational institutions. - (b) If the policy to be adopted either of the policies required to be developed pursuant to subdivision (a) is not implemented for in time to apply to the entering class in the fall-2017 2020 academic term, the California Community Colleges shall adopt and implement, commencing with the 2017-18 2020-21 academic year, the Advanced Placement policy or the International Baccalaureate policy, as applicable, adopted by the California State University.
+- (a) The office of the Chancellor of the California Community Colleges shall, in collaboration with the Academic Senate for California Community Colleges, do both of the following: - (1) Develop a uniform policy to award a pupil who passes an Advanced Placement examination, and a pupil who receives a score of four or above on an International Baccalaureate subject examination, course credit for California Intersegmental General Education Transfer Curriculum, California State University General Education Breadth, or local community college general education requirements, as appropriate for the pupil's needs, in a course with subject matter similar to that of the Advanced Placement examination or the International Baccalaureate subject examination, as is appropriate.

-(c) Each community college campus shall adopt and implement the policies developed pursuant to this section, and shall post on its Internet Web site the most recent policy adopted pursuant to this section. section on its internet website.
+- (2) Periodically review and adjust the policy adopted pursuant to paragraph (1) to align it with policies of other public postsecondary educational institutions. - (b) If either of the policies required to be developed pursuant to subdivision (a) is not implemented in time to apply to the entering class in the fall 2020 academic term, the California Community Colleges shall adopt and implement, commencing with the 2020-21 academic year, the Advanced Placement policy or the International Baccalaureate policy, as applicable, adopted by the California State University. - (c) Each community college campus shall adopt and implement the policies developed pursuant to this section, and shall post the most recent policy adopted pursuant to this section on its internet website.